The most effective way to protect you (and your loved ones), here’s how to set up a credit freeze

 How much does it cost to freeze my credit?

-On the same note, places a freeze on your info does not affect your credit score.
+On the same note, placing a freeze on your info does not affect your credit score.
 So no worries there.

-Why wouldn’t I want to freeze my credit?
+Why wouldn’t I want to do a credit freeze?

 If you are consistently opening new credit accounts, it may not be a good time to freeze your credit.
 Such as if you are buying & furnishing a new home, or setting up new accounts.
 Maybe you should just do a freeze lift for six months or so.